Channel Coding at Low Capacity: Introduction

-Surprisingly, a similar situation arises in wideband scenarios, and in particular in the mmWave band.
-In the simplest model for a wideband channel, transmission takes place over an additive white Gaussian noise (AWGN) channel with the capacity $C = B \log (1+{P}/{(N_0 B)})$, where $P$ is the signal power, $N_0$ is the noise variance, and $B$ is the allocated bandwidth.
-Assuming a limited transmission power $P$ and high bandwidth $B \rightarrow \infty$, we operate in the low-capacity regime--in terms of the underlying channel code rate per symbol.
-Note that this is not in contrast with the high data rates, in terms of bits per second, of wideband applications.
-In other words, as $B$ grows large, we can transmit a growing number of symbols in a fixed time interval.
-However, these symbols experience a vanishing SNR when the total power is fixed.
-More specifically, we have $SNR \rightarrow 0$ as~$B \rightarrow \infty$.

-Most of classical channel coding theory is centered on the designs of point-to-point error-correcting codes, assuming an underlying channel with a certain capacity $C>0$.
-However, since $C$ is only asymptotically achievable, recently there has been a large body of work to study the \emph{finite-length} performance: given a fixed block error probability $p_e$, what is the maximum achievable rate $R$ in terms of the blocklength $n$?
-This question has been of interest to information theorists since the early years of information theory \cite{dobrushin1961mathematical,Strassen}, and a precise characterization is provided in \cite{polypaper} as $R = C - \sqrt{{V}/{n}} Q^{-1}(p_e) + \mathcal{O}\left({\log n}/{n}\right),$ where $Q(\cdot)$ is the tail probability of the standard normal distribution, and $V$ is a characteristic of the channel referred to as channel dispersion.
-In recent years, this non-asymptotic law is specified up to the third and later to the fourth-order for particular channels including BEC, BSC, and AWGN (see \cite[Theorems~41,44]{polyphd}, \cite{TanAWGN,Erseghe2,moulin,ScarlettPaper,BetaBeta}).
+Error-correcting codes are often designed assuming an underlying channel with a certain capacity $C>0$.
+In order to understand how optimal the designed codes are, studying the finite-length fundamental limits becomes relevant, i.e., given a fixed block error probability $p_e$, what is the maximum achievable rate $R$ in terms of the blocklength $n$?
+There has been a large body of work in the past decade to study the fundamental limits of finite-length channel coding relating $p_e$, $R$, and $n$ together.
+This has been of interest to information theorists since the early years of information theory \cite{dobrushin1961mathematical,Strassen}, and a precise characterization is provided in \cite{polypaper} as $R = C - \sqrt{{V}/{n}} Q^{-1}(p_e) + \mathcal{O}\left({\log n}/{n}\right),$ where $C$ is the channel capacity, $Q(\cdot)$ is the tail probability of the standard normal distribution, and $V$ is a characteristic of the channel referred to as channel dispersion.
+In recent years, this finite-length analysis is further enhanced to include up to the third and later to the fourth order for particular channels including BEC, BSC, and AWGN (see \cite[Theorems~41,44]{polyphd}, \cite{TanAWGN,Erseghe2,moulin,ScarlettPaper,BetaBeta}).